Santa Clara DUI Accident Victim Lawyers

 Should I Hire A Lawyer For A Minor DUI Injury In California?

-All injuries, minor or severe, are subject to compensation from the at-fault party.
+All injuries, minor or severe, may be eligible for compensation from the at-fault party.
 Moreover, even minor injuries can turn into more serious conditions later on.
-You need our DUI accident victim attorneys in Santa Clara, California, to help you get what you’re entitled to.
-Our attorneys will consider the full extent of your damages, including any potential developments, to calculate a more accurate compensation value.
+You may benefit from consulting our DUI accident victim attorneys in Santa Clara, California.
+Our attorneys will consider the full extent of your damages, including any potential developments, to calculate an estimated compensation value.

-Get Help From The DUI Accident Victim Lawyers Santa Clara Trusts!
+Seek Assistance From The DUI Accident Victim Lawyers In Santa Clara!

-You must file an auto accident claim against the liable party if you or a loved one is injured in an alcohol or drug-related collision.
+You may be able to file an auto accident claim against the liable party if you or a loved one is injured in an alcohol- or drug-related collision.
 Our experienced personal injury attorneys have decades of combined experience representing DUI accident victims in Santa Clara, California.
-We’ll advise you on the next steps to take to ensure you receive a favorable settlement.
+We can recommend appropriate next steps to help you pursue fair compensation.

-Arash Law, led by Arash Khorsandi, Esq., aims to help you get compensation for the full amount of your medical bills, lost wages, and pain and suffering.
-Call us today at (888) 488-1391 for a free initial consultation.
+Arash Law aims to help you seek damages, including medical bills, lost wages, pain and suffering, and other losses.
+Call us at (888) 488-1391 for a free initial consultation.